bio-tools/biotoolsDocs/IFB_tools.rst

 These instructions will guide you through the steps to register your tools in `bio.tools`_ and describe them to the standard required for inclusion in the IFB Catalogue - the French national catalogue of bioinformatics resources.

 .. note::
     These instructions are tailored to the needs of IFB tool providers.
-If you find a bug, or have any questions or suggestions, please `mail Jon Ison <mailto:jon.c.ison@gmail.com>`_.
-For general queries about bio.tools please `mail registry-support <mailto:registry-support@elixir-dk.org>`_.
+If you find a bug, or have any questions or suggestions, please mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_.
+For general queries about bio.tools mail `registry-support <mailto:registry-support@elixir-dk.org>`_.

 1. Get a bio.tools account
 --------------------------

 You'll need a *bio.tools* account to create `bio.tools`_ entries or edit existing ones.
-Creating an account is simple: just click on the `Sign-up` at the top-right corner of the page [sign_up|.
+Creating an account is simple: just click on the `Sign-up` at the top-right corner of the page.

 .. |sign_up| image:: _static/sign_up.png
    :width: 100px